11Firefox11/CleverTemplate/README.md

 ## App usage
 Open a terminal window on your device, and run CleverTemplate.
-If you simply run CleverTemplate, it will give a help description about the app, and its commands, arguments.
+If you simply run CleverTemplate, it will give a help description about the app and its commands, arguments.
 You can interact with CleverTemplate by [commands](#commands).
 For the full app usage, and for better understanding, please consider reading: [Jinja2 templating](#about-jinja2-templating) and [JSON formatting](#about-json-formatting).
 ### Commands
 Clever Template uses simply syntaxes for commands.
 A command usually have arguments.
 There are positional arguments that must be in the command, and there are arguments which are optional, it means that it is not a must to be in the command.
 There are some [default optional arguments](#default-optional-arguments).